 - Steam Awards

 - 2016 — The 'Just 5 More Minutes' Award — Won

 - 2017 — The 'Haunts My Dreams' Award — Won

 395 developers, 8 thanks

-Michael Abrash, Matt Alderman, Mike Ambinder, Matthew J. An, Elizabeth Andrade, Max Aristov, Ricardo Ariza, Gautam Babbar, Ted Backman, Dan Ballance, Jeff Ballinger, Kenneth Banks, Aaron Barber, Jeep Barnett, John Bartkiw, Mark Behm, Jeff Bellinghausen, Michael Belzer, Caleb Benefiel, Jeremy Bennett, Dan Berger, Yahn Bernier, Amanda Beste, Ken Birdwell, Derrick Birum
+Michael Abrash, Matt Alderman, Mike Ambinder, Matthew J. An, Elizabeth Andrade, Max Aristov, Ricardo Ariza, Gautam Babbar, Ted Backman, Daniel Ballance, Jeff Ballinger, Kenneth Banks, Aaron Barber, Jeep Barnett, John Bartkiw, Mark Behm, Jeff Bellinghausen, Michael Belzer, Caleb Benefiel, Jeremy Bennett, Dan Berger, Yahn Bernier, Amanda Beste, Ken Birdwell, Derrick Birum